-My name is Andi Last.
-That’s my husband Jay Last in the video with me.
+My name is Andi.
+That's my husband Jay in the video with me.
 I’m the mutant, and he’s my warrior.

 In March 2015, at the age of 41, I was diagnosed with breast cancer.
 Not long after, I learned that I have a very rare inherited disorder called Li Fraumeni Syndrome, or LFS, which makes me prone to getting all kinds of different cancers.